Understanding Supplemental Security Income SSI Eligibility Requirements -- 2024 Edition

 Afghan humanitarian parolee or Afghan Non-Special Immigrant Parolee: You may qualify for SSI if you are an Afghan humanitarian parolee or Afghan non-special immigrant parolee.
 On September 30, 2021, Congress passed the Afghanistan Supplemental Appropriations Act 2022 (Public Law 117-43) and Section 2502 of this legislation provides that Afghan humanitarian parolees, known as Non-Special Immigrant Parolees, may qualify for SSI until March 31, 2023, or until the end of their parole period, whichever is later.

-Ukrainian humanitarian parolee: If you are a Ukraine humanitarian parolee and were paroled between February 24, 2022 and September 30, 2023 (or paroled after September 30, 2023 if you are the spouse or child of such an individual), you may qualify for SSI until the end of your parole period.
+Ukrainian humanitarian parolee: If you are a Ukraine humanitarian parolee and were paroled between February 24, 2022 and September 30, 2024 (or paroled after September 30, 2023 if you are the spouse or child of such an individual, or parent, legal guardian, or primary caregiver of an unaccompanied minor that is such an individual), you may qualify for SSI.

 See the SSI Spotlight on SSI Benefits for Noncitizens. |